 Lettice laughed.
 “Do you truly wish to leave a warm bed?”

 “Indulge your mother, child.
 I love the night sky.
 We’ll be warm enough in our furs.”

 With another laugh, Lettice swung out of bed, grabbing two robes from the end of the bed.
 Placing one closer to Kate, she covered her chemise quickly in the other.
 Lettice reached out both hands.
 “Come, let’s bay at the moon together.”

-Aided by her daughter, Kate swung around, sitting on the edge of the bed as her daughter put her fur robe and slippers on.
+Aided by her daughter, Kate swung around.
+She sat on the edge of the bed as her daughter put her fur robe and slippers on.
 Wheezing, feeling stiff and ancient, Kate stood.
-In the light of candles, fire and moon, cold air wisped and curled their breaths white – as if ghost-like fingers soon vanishing into the night.
+In the light of candles, fire and moon, cold draughts curled their wispy white breaths—as if ghost-like fingers soon vanishing into the night.
 Kate grimaced.
 Is death reaching out to me?
 She shook her head.
 Not yet; not tonight.

 Kate threaded her arm underneath Lettice’s and they made their slow way to the window-seat.
 At last, Lettice assisted her into the window-seat.